arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

     - CL1: Activate Sacred - Special Summon it from your hand.
     - CL2: Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 6. Activate Sacred again - destroy [_Fire King High Avatar Kirin_] in your Deck.
-7. Activate Kirin - Special Summon Ulcanix from the GY.
+7. Activate High Kirin - Special Summon Ulcanix from the GY.
-8. Activate Ulcanix - destroy High Garunix and add a second Kirin from your Deck to your hand.
+8. Activate Ulcanix - destroy High Garunix and add a second High Kirin from your Deck to your hand.
 9. Link Summon [_Promethean Princess, Bestower of Flames_].
 10. Activate Princess - Special Summon any FIRE monster from the GY.
 11. Link Summon [_Salamangreat Sunlight Wolf_].